Maine Jewish Museum opens pop-up gallery on Munjoy Hill

 The museum has rented the office building-turned-gallery at 76 Washington Ave. for six months and plans to hold two exhibitions each month, said curator in residence Nancy Davidson.
 The first exhibitions, “What We Look At” by mother-daughter duo Jane Sutherland and Alex Sax and “Pieces of You” by Megan Nathanson, open Thursday.

-The May 21 fire, which started in the museum’s worship area, was quickly extinguished by the building’s sprinkler system, but that, in turn, caused significant water damage.
+The May 21 fire, which started behind a wall in the museum’s worship area, was quickly extinguished by the building’s sprinkler system, but that, in turn, caused significant water damage.

 “I was thinking it’s going to take an awful long time to get (the museum) back to its pristine look, and the rehab is going to take a long time.
 I thought we need to have a presence in downtown Portland, and we have artists who have been working very hard on their exhibitions,” Davidson said.
 “We’re very excited about it.”